ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

     authorized users could be granted a quota.

   Definition of a Throttling scope:
-  : This specification does not cover the scope of the throttling,
+  : This specification does not cover the throttling scope,
     that may be the given resource-target, its parent path or the whole Origin [RFC6454] section 7.

   Enforcing specific response status code:
   : This specification does not cover the response status code
-    that may be used in replies.
+    that may be used in throttled replies.

 ## Notational Conventions